Amenable hyperbolic groups: Characterizing standard rank one groups

 Now (\ref{i_HypUnim}) $\Leftrightarrow$ (\ref{i_HypNonAmen}) $\Leftrightarrow$ (\ref{i_HypNonAmen2}) is granted and we prove the equivalence of these properties with the last two ones.
 That (\ref{i_Classif}) implies (\ref{i_HypNonAmen}) is immediate.
 To establish the equivalence of Properties (\ref{i_HypUnim}), (\ref{i_HypNonAmen}), (\ref{i_HypNonAmen2}) with (\ref{i_Classif}) we now tackle the following implication.

 (\ref{i_HypNonAmen2}) $\Rightarrow$ (\ref{i_Classif}) Clearly the $G$-action on $X$ cannot be focal, so $G$ is of general type.
 By Lemma~\ref{lem:CptNorm}, the group $G$ has a maximal compact normal subgroup $W$.
 Upon replacing $G$ by $G/W$, there is no loss of generality in assuming that $W$ is trivial.
-In other words, we assume henceforth that $G$ does not have any nontrivial compact normal subgroup.

 By Proposition~\ref{pro:gt}, $G$ is either virtually a simple adjoint Lie group of rank one (of the specified type), or is totally disconnected.
 In the former case (\ref{i_Classif}) follows and are done.
 We thus henceforth assume that $G$ is totally disconnected.